-2.11 | The change of effective population size on the function of time
+2.8 | The change of effective population size

+as a function of time

-We inferred the demographic history of the B. schroederi by use of WGS data generated by DNBSEQ-T1 from one individual.
+We inferred the demographic history of the B. schroederi by using the WGS data generated by DNBSEQ-T1 from one individual.
 We simultaneously perform the same analysis on a giant panda by using resequencing short reads of an individual download from SRA database (accession SRA053353).
-For this analysis, we used BWA (v0.7.13-r1126)(H. Li & Durbin, 2009) to map the clean reads to each genome with the default parameters.
-Next, the PSMC method(H. Li & Durbin, 2011) was used to evaluate dynamic change of effective population size (Ne) of B. schroederi and giant panda.
-Following Li's procedure(H. Li & Durbin, 2011), we applied a bootstrapping approach, repeat sampling 100 times to estimate the variance of simulated results for both B. schroederi and giant panda.
-We used 0.17 and 12 years per generation (g) and mutation rate (μ) of 9×10^{-9} and 1.29×10^{-8} for c and giant panda, respectively(Cutter, 2008).
-Since fluctuations in the effective population size of giant pandas have been reported to closely reflect changes in climate and atmospheric dust(S. Zhao et al., 2013), we added the mass accumulation rate (MAR) of Chinese loess over the past 250,000 years for comparison.
-In addition, we implemented the MSMC2(Schiffels & Durbin, 2014) which can infer the recent effective population size history.
-We phased all SNPs of each individual by using beagle (v5.0)(Browning & Browning, 2007), then it calculated used the following parameters: -i 20 -t 6 -p '101+152'.
-The mutation rate (μ) of B. schroederi for MSMC2 were used the same values as for PSMC.
+For this analysis, we used BWA (v0.7.13-r1126) (H. Li & Durbin, 2009) to map the clean reads to each genome with the default parameters.
+Next, the PSMC method (H. Li & Durbin, 2011) was used to evaluate the dynamic changes of the effective population size (Ne) of B. schroederi and the giant panda.
+Following Li's procedure (H. Li & Durbin, 2011), we applied a bootstrapping approach, repeated sampling 100 times to estimate the variance of simulated results for both B. schroederi and giant panda.
+We used 0.17 and 12 years per generation (g) and a mutation rate (μ) of 9×10^{-9} and 1.29×10^{-8} for B. schroederi and giant panda, respectively (Cutter, 2008).
+Since fluctuations in the effective population size of giant pandas have been reported to closely reflect changes in climate and atmospheric dust (S. Zhao et al., 2013), we added the mass accumulation rate (MAR) of Chinese loess over the past 250,000 years for comparison.
+In addition, we implemented the MSMC2 (Schiffels & Durbin, 2014) which can infer the recent effective population size history.
+We phased all SNPs of each individual by using beagle (v5.0) (Browning & Browning, 2007) using the following parameters: -i 20 -t 6 -p '101+152'.
+The mutation rate (μ) of B. schroederi for MSMC2 was the same as used for PSMC.

-2.12 | Population structure of B. schroederi in Qinling and Sichuan
+2.9 | Population structure of B. schroederi in Qinling and Sichuan

-2.13 | Recent nature selection analysis
+2.10 | Recent natural selection analysis

-Extended Haplotype Homozygosity (EHH) and iHS methods was used for detecting SNPs under strong positive selection of Captive and wild population, respectively(Mathieu & Renaud, 2012).
-We searched for genes in the 5-kb flanking region from both sides of candidate SNPs, and calculate the accumulated iHS scores by adding each iHS score of the top 0.5% SNPs.
-Next, to uncover genetic variants involved in adaptation of different environments, we performed comparisons between Captive and wild population.
-The XP-EHH method was used to detect selective sweeps using the R package rehh (v3.1.2;https://cran.r-project.org/web/packages/rehh/vignettes/rehh.html).
+Extended Haplotype Homozygosity (EHH) and iHS methods were used for detecting SNPs under strong positive selection of the captive and wild population, respectively (Mathieu & Renaud, 2012).
+We use the data2haplohh (), scan_hh () and ihhh2ihs () functions of the R package rehh (v3.1.2) to calculate the iHS scores (Mathieu & Renaud, 2012).
+We took the Top 0.5% iHS score as the loci with strong positive selection.
+We added accumulated iHS scores at intervals of genes.
+The XP-EHH method was used to detect selective sweeps using the rehh (v3.1.2).
 We then split the genome into non-overlapping segments of 50 kb to use the maximum (positive) XP-EHH score of all SNPs.
-The regions with P values less than 0.01 were considered significant signals in the population of interest.
+The regions with Pvalues less than 0.01 were considered significant signals in the population of interest.

-2.14 | Known and potential drug targets
+2.11 | Known and potential drug targets